Arun-KS96/OPENLANE-Workshop/README.md

   * _Def file of floorplan_
   * _Merged LEF file_

-Below we can see the layout view in the MAGIC:
+Below we can see the floorplan layout in the MAGIC:

   ![](/Figures/2.4.png)